 Compilation.
-If you want to compile the Coq and Why-3 libraries manually, you can still run:
+If you want to compile the Coq and Why-3 libraries manually, you can still run the following commands:

 '''

 make wp-coq wp-why3

 [sudo] make wp-coq-install

 '''

 Remark.
 The Why [Fil03] prover is no longer supported since WP version 0.7 (Fluorine).